Benjamin Horne

 Background

 Ben Horne is a PhD researcher at the University of Edinburgh's Division of Global Agriculture and Food Systems (GAAFS) and Scotland's Rural College (SRUC).
-His research draws on political ecology to examine socio-environmental pressures on soil management in Nepal's Terai (lowlands), and how farmers and agricultural advisors perceive and manage cropland soil health in the region.
+His research draws on political ecology and mental model approaches to examine how farmers and agricultural advisors assess soil health and degradation, how they explain the drivers of soil change, and how these understandings interact with structural and contextual constraints on soil management in Nepal's Terai (lowlands), where degradation has long been a widespread concern.
 Ben previously worked for six years in the international development sector as a project manager, specialising in public sector governance programmes, with a focus on South Asia.
 He holds an MSc in Anthropology and Development from the London School of Economics and Political Science (LSE) and a BA in Archaeology with a Year Abroad from University College London (UCL).

 Conference details